zhuchun/cjk/README.md

 # cjk
-This are so many characters in C(hinese)J(apanese)K(orean) and It's a huge headache to deal with them.
+There are so many characters in C(hinese)J(apanese)K(orean) and It's a huge headache to deal with them.
 So I create this repo to make your life easier.
-It supports TextMeshPro for Unity.
+It supports Unity TextMeshPro.

 # Known issues
 1.Tested with random articles from wiki in SC/TC/J/K. Some characters are missing because I think that's acceptable for games.
 If you found any characters that are important but missing, feel free to fire an issue.